 ACT vs SAT Math

-The ACT tests more advanced math but accounts for less of the total score, including trigonometry, imaginary numbers, advanced geometric shapes, and logarithms.
+The ACT tests more advanced math concepts in trigonometry, imaginary numbers, advanced geometric shapes, and logarithms, but it accounts for less of the total score.
 The ACT has a big focus on geometry, which is about 35% of the ACT math questions.

-Trigonometry makes up about 7% of the ACT Math questions.
-The ACT tests trigonometry function graphs, matrices, and logarithms, while the SAT does not.
+Trigonometry makes up about 7% of the ACT math questions.

 At first glance, if you are not strong in math, it would appear that you should take the SAT because it has easier math questions.
 However, math accounts for 50% of your final SAT score, whereas it only accounts for 25% of your total ACT score.
 Why?